-Personal leave requests should be submitted to your manager or mentor as far in advance as possible.
-The request must include the purpose of the leave, the date the leave is to begin and the date you intend to return to work.
-In deciding whether to grant the request, the department's operational and staffing needs, the reason for the request and job performance should be considered.
-The approval of the request does not guarantee job reinstatement, and the position may be filled, modified or eliminated during the period of personal leave.
-If not reinstated, you may apply for vacant positions.
+An employee should submit a personal leave request to their manager as far in advance as possible.
+The request must include the purpose of the leave, the date the leave is to begin and the date the employee intends to return to work.
+In deciding whether to grant the request, the department's operational and staffing needs, the reason for the request and the employee's job performance should be considered.
+The approval of the request does not guarantee job reinstatement, and the employee's position may be filled, modified or eliminated during the period of personal leave.
+If the employee is not reinstated, the employee may apply for vacant positions.